 What is it?
 Support vector machine (SVM) determines the boundaries that best classifies the different groups from each other using a subset of variables (e.g., biomarkers) in multi-dimensional space.
 The boundary is a hyperplane in which a subset of data points closest to the hyperplane (called support vectors) have the maximum distance from each other.

 When is it used?
 This analysis is used when 1) there are multiple variables to consider (e.g., expression of thousands of proteins), and 2) regular linear transformations are not enough.
-Unlike LDA, SVM does not assume anything about data distribution.
+Unlike linear discriminant analysis (LDA), SVM does not assume anything about data distribution.

 How does it work?